Kegsay/wild-gif-chase/README.md

 Currently this does prefix matching on the filename of the GIF, and basic word matching based on `-` and `_` as separators.

+Features:
+ - Thumbnails and indexes GIFs
+ - Provides search functionality based on the filename of the GIF.
+ - Exposed as vanilla HTML (no Javascript; displays correctly on mobile browsers) Coming soon:
+ - Arbitrary tagging support as plain old text files

 ## Requirements
  - ImageMagick for creating thumbnails of the GIFs.